 Your digital analytics tools can also offer lots of this information.
 Look through Google Analytics, Facebook Insights, and any other third-party tools to draw demographic information about the people interacting with your site.

 Your sales team will be able to answer many of these questions as well.

 Once you’ve gotten these simpler questions out of the way, it’s time to start looking at more nuanced information.

 For example, what kind of frustrations or obstacles does this person confront in their job?
 What makes their job easier?
 What do they need from a supplier?

 Step 3: Go to your customer to get answers.

 When you’re looking for answers to these sorts of questions, analytics will only get you so far.
-A better way to get real information is to interview prospects and current customers, and, if you can, former customers or customers who have had complaints about your product or service in the past.
+A better way to get real information is to interview prospects and current customers, and, if you can, former customers or customers who have complained about your product or service in the past.

-Doing so may not be that much fun, but it will give you valuable insight into areas that your business needs to improve.
+Doing so may not be that much fun, but it will give you valuable insight into areas your business needs to improve.

 To find people who might be open to being interviewed, start with your sales team.
-They’ll likely have a good feel for customers who would be interested in talking with you, and who would give you candid answers.
+They’ll likely have a good feel for customers who would be interested in talking with you and who would give you candid answers.